 Often, data stays in the dark because of a company’s inability to process it efficiently.
 For instance, you won’t be able to turn your data into actionable information if it is stored in a format not supported by your analytics tools.

-So, you know what is dark data and where it is generated but how can this data be used?
-For many companies, dark data represents a sizeable portion of all data stored.
+For many companies, dark data represents a sizable portion of all data stored.
 This makes it crucial to understand the use cases of dark data.

 There is a lot to derive from dark data and some ways this data could be used are mentioned below: